BibleTools

 John W. Ritenbaugh

-When we first turn to Ephesians 2:8-9, the first thing we notice is that we are confronted with a whole list of spiritual-sounding words: grace, saved, faith, gift, works.
-Even those of us who have been in God's church for many years and who may clearly understand each of these words individually, are slowed down in our comprehension of these verses when faced with such terms presented one after the other.
+These verses confront us with a list of spiritual-sounding words: grace, saved, faith, gift, works.
+Even those who have been in God's church for many years and who may clearly understand each of these words individually are slowed down in comprehension when faced with such terms presented one after the other.

-So let us take a very brief Greek lesson.
-Please take the time to study these words in more detail.
+So, let us take a very brief Greek lesson.
 Here are the key terms contained in this scripture in English and Greek, the Strong's Concordance reference number, and, to make the meanings clearer, other English terms translated in the New Testament from the same Greek words:

 • Grace (#5485): charis (khar'-ece).
 Also translated as favor, thanks, thank, pleasure.